|

 Would my bank loan me $10 million to buy a bra?
 To find out, I went to the nearest

-"customer relationship specialist" named Joanne.
-"People come in to get loans for
+branch office with the "People come in to get loans for

 cars, houses, college, medical bills — sometimes the medical bills are for